David Carlyle

-David Carlyle is a British actor from Scotland.
-Following a 10 year stage career, Carlyle starred in the multi-award winning 2021 Channel 4 / HBO Max Series It’s a Sin which led to his nomination as Best Supporting Actor in the 2022 British Academy Television Awards (BAFTA) and BAFTA Scotland Audience Award for his performance as Gregory Finch, aka Gloria.
+David Carlyle (born 1988) is a Scottish actor.
+Following a 10-year stage career, Carlyle starred in 2021 Channel 4 / HBO Max series It’s a Sin which led to his nomination as Best Supporting Actor in the 2022 British Academy Television Awards (BAFTA) and BAFTA Scotland Audience Award for his performance as Gregory Finch, aka Gloria.
 Carlyle also appeared in Bodyguard and Lip Service.

 In 2019 Carlyle starred in Anthony Neilson’s The Tell-Tale Heart at The Royal National Theatre, London.
 The two have a long working relationship and also worked together on productions of Alice’s Adventures In Wonderland for The Royal Lyceum Theatre in Edinburgh in 2016 and Caledonia for the National Theatre of Scotland/Edinburgh International Festival in 2010.
 He performed in the award winning To Kill A Mockingbird at Regent’s Park Open Air Theatre and the Barbican.
-Other notable credits include playing the lead role of The Mayor in the Olivier Award nominated revival of The Government Inspector for Birmingham Rep Theatre, playing Tusenbach in Anya Reiss’ adaptation of Anton Chekhov’s Three Sisters alongside Paul McGann and Holliday Grainger and the award winning The Monster in the Hall by David Greig for Glasgow’s historic Citizen’s Theatre/National Theatre of Scotland (the cast were awarded Best Ensemble at the 2011 Stage Awards).
+Other notable credits include playing the lead role of The Mayor in the Olivier Award nominated revival of The Government Inspector for Birmingham Rep Theatre, playing Tusenbach in Anya Reiss’ adaptation of Anton Chekhov’s Three Sisters alongside Paul McGann and Holliday Grainger and the award-winning The Monster in the Hall by David Greig for Glasgow’s historic Citizen’s Theatre/National Theatre of Scotland, the cast being awarded Best Ensemble at the 2011 Stage Awards.

 Personal life

 Carlyle is gay.
-In Interviews Carlyle often talks about growing up gay in Scotland, like in his interview in 'Out with Suzi Ruffell' and his activity in the LGBTQ+ community.
-Carlyle worked with Virgin Radio to create a two-part documentary called Getting Out exploring LGBTQ+ youth homelessness.
+In interviews, Carlyle often talks about growing up gay in Scotland, such as in his interview on Out with Suzi Ruffell as well about his activity in the LGBTQ+ community.
+Carlyle worked with Virgin Radio to create a two-part documentary called Getting Out, exploring LGBTQ+ youth homelessness.
 He was interviewed by Graham Norton about the show in June 2022.